 "Grace" is both an artist's and a theologian's word.
 According to the dictionary, it can refer to the "elegance or beauty or form, manner, motion or action" and it can describe the "freely given unmerited love of God."
-In both cases our response to grace is the same physical experience: our breath deepens, our muscles relax, our faces soften, our hearts expand, our energy is released.
+Whether or not you believe in God, we all know this experience on a body level: our breath deepens, our muscles relax, our faces soften, our hearts expand, our energy is released.
 We feel full.
 We are fed.
 The experience of grace is the opposite of the physical experience of stress.
 The experience of grace is sensual.
-It is like sliding down a snowy hill on a sled, or tasting a delicious meal, or wandering through a glade of trees at dusk.
+It is like sliding down a snowy hill on a sled, tasting a delicious meal or wandering through a glade of trees at dusk.

 Grace is a gift.
-It is a gift that emanates from God but is mediated throughout all creation.
 We may sense the almost cosmic source of grace that seems as if it can only come from some place like heaven.
 But we may also receive grace from the natural world and all the elements in it, including our fellow humans-our fellow artists.
-Grace may ultimately be a mystery, but so often the simplest, most elemental actions of our friends and family grant us Ws experience of grace.
+Grace may ultimately be a mystery, but so often the simplest, most elemental actions of our friends and family grant us the experience of grace.
 And if we receive grace from others-our flesh and blood companions-we may be agents of grace as well.